'Time stopped': Ukrainians long to go home as war drags on

 But a half-year later, with shelling near a nuclear power plant in her hometown of Zaporizhzhia, and the front line so close, the 36-year-old's husband is telling her to stay in Poland with their now-11-month-old baby.
 She now dreams of being home by winter, hoping Ukraine will have prevailed by then against Russia's onslaught.

-As the war reaches the sixth-month mark Wednesday, many refugees are facing the sad realization that they will not be going home soon, if they have homes to return to at all.
+As the war reaches the sixth-month mark Wednesday, hundreds of thousands of refugees have returned to Ukraine already.
+But others are facing the sad realization that they will not be going home soon, if they have homes to return to at all.
 With missiles falling even far from the front line, many wouldn't feel safe yet, even in areas under Ukrainian control.

 So they are biding their time, waiting for the end of a war that shows no signs of ending soon, longing for home and refusing to think too far into the future.

-With a new academic year starting, some are reluctantly enrolling their children in schools abroad, worried they will fall behind in the Ukrainian system.
+With a new academic year starting, some are reluctantly enrolling their children in schools abroad, worried they will fall behind.
 Others take jobs below their skill levels.
-With most refugees being women, those with very young children, like Mokrozub, are unable to work.
+With most refugees being women, those with very young children, like Mokrozub, are often unable to work.

 “It seems to me that not only for me but for all Ukrainians, time has stopped,” Mokrozub said.
 “We all live in some kind of limbo.”